 It is important to understand that different dogs will respond to training methods in different ways.
 There are dogs that respond well to the use of treats during training.
 Others are more responsive if you use praises and lots of hugs.
 There are also dogs that prefer a combination of affection and dog treats.
 There are dogs that respond to the use of clickers while others prefer using verbal cues.
 The point is to look for a training model that suits your pet.

 You can read books about dog training styles, but make sure to read not only one.
 You can also ask your veterinarian for tips on how you can train your dog.
 If you have a friend who has an extensive experience with dogs, you might want to seek his or her opinion as well.
 You can then try these training styles on your dog to see which one works.
 You can also design your own dog training program this way.
 What is important to keep in mind is to never give up too fast.
 It is also important not to be afraid of change.
 If your dog training style is not producing the results you want, then change it up.
+For more options, check out our detailed review of dog training books.

 3. Be Consistent